New Jersey Criminal Defense Attorneys

 It’s not about the years; it’s about the mileage.

-As criminal defense attorneys, we know it’s not about the years you’ve been an attorney but what you have accomplished within those years.
-Our 30+ years of experience were not spent mostly behind a desk but in the courtroom handling 1,000+ complex criminal cases.
+As experienced criminal defense attorneys, we know it’s not about the years you’ve been a defense attorney but what you have accomplished within those years.
+Our 30+ years of experience were not spent mostly behind a desk but in the courtrooms of New Jersey handling 1,000+ complex criminal cases.

-We also have experience as former prosecutors.
+We also have criminal law experience as former prosecutors.
 This perspective gives us insight into both sides of the law and forces us to consider first how to dismiss your charges, not which ones you should plead guilty to.
+This experience has allowed us to help countless clients, but don’t just take our word for it: read our 50+ 5-star reviews on Google.

-We exhaust all our options for dismissal before going through the plea-bargaining process.
+We exhaust all options to get your charges dismissed before going through the plea-bargaining process.

-We’ve succeeded in trial, plea negotiations, and upholding our clients’ constitutional rights.
+We’ve succeeded in criminal trials, plea negotiations, and upholding our clients’ constitutional rights.

 Reviews • David